 Major Transit Station Areas are generally defined as the area within an approximate 500- to 800-metre radius from a transit station, representing about a 10 to 15-minute walk, and represent significant locations for intensification.
 Major Transit Station Areas are also those locations where Inclusionary Zoning may be implemented to help achieve Brampton's affordable housing goals.
-Brampton's Major Transit Station Areas are mainly located on Urban Boulevards and strategically along the Kitchener GO Train line.
+Some Major Transit Station Areas, such as Mississauga Road and Bramalea GO are strategic suited for short-term office growth Brampton's Major Transit Station Areas are mainly located on Urban Boulevards and strategically along the Kitchener GO Train line.